RaphCodec/airflow-azure-starter/README.md

 # Airflow-Azure-Starter
 This repo is intended to help Airflow users get up and running on an Azure VM with the Airflow LocalExecutor.
-This setup uses LocalExcutor as that is good for a single VM setup.
+This setup uses LocalExecutor as that is good for a single VM setup.
 This setup can work for production workloads for small teams, but if/when scaling is an issue users should switch to the CeleryExecutor or KubernetesExecutor.
 This repo will not demonstrate how to do that explicitly.
 However, many components about how to connect Airflow to Azure KeyVault and how to use Microsoft Entra ID OAuth will be covered and can be reused or modified for larger scale deployments.

 ## Requirements
 - Microsoft Entra ID